Welcome to Calculate My Pension

 Planning As A Couple

 Thinking as a household rather than two separate savers often unlocks better decisions.
-Your pensions may be different sizes, taxed differently, and—crucially—may start paying out at different ages (for instance, State Pensions commencing in different years).
+Your pensions may be different sizes, taxed differently, and may start paying out at different ages (for instance, State Pensions commencing in different years).
 Modelling everything together allows an affordable combined retirement income to be calculated.

-Premium members have access to the Plan As A Couple feature which projects your partner’s pensions, savings and other retirement benefits alongside your own and calculates an affordable combined retirement income for the two of you.
+This is what our premium Plan As A Couple feature provides.
+It projects your partner’s pensions, savings and other retirement benefits alongside your own and calculates an affordable combined retirement income for the two of you.

 To put that figure in context it is compared with the couple‑level Minimum, Moderate and Comfortable benchmarks published by the Retirement Living Standards.
 Their couple budgets build in the economies of sharing while recognising two people still need more than one, giving you a robust yardstick for joint planning.